Andrzej Niedzielan: Club career

 Born in Żary, Niedzielan began his career began in 1997, when he joined Promień Żary.
 Then he played for Zagłębie Lubin, where he did not impress.
-He made his Ekstraklasa debut in a 0–2 defeat to Ruch Chorzów on 23 September 1998 and on 23 October that year he scored two goals in a 3–1 victory over Stomil Olsztyn.
+He made his Ekstraklasa debut in a 0–2 defeat to Ruch Chorzów on 23 September 1998, and on 23 October that year, he scored two goals in a 3–1 victory over Stomil Olsztyn.
 He finished the 1998–99 season with three goals in eight league appearances.
-After that season he was loaned to Odra Opole, and subsequently to Chrobry Głogów.
+After that season, he was loaned to Odra Opole, and subsequently to Chrobry Głogów.

-In the spring of 2001 he was transferred to Górnik Zabrze for a nominal fee.
-At Górnik, Andrzej Niedzielan finally found his stride.
-After playing for one and a half seasons he was sold to Dyskobolia Grodzisk.
-At Dyskobolia his career took off, and after one year he received an offer from NEC.
-After three year at NEC he returned to Poland with Wisła Kraków for two seasons, and on 24 July 2009 signed a contract with Ruch Chorzów.
+In the spring of 2001, he was transferred to Górnik Zabrze for a nominal fee.
+At Górnik, Niedzielan finally found his stride.
+After playing for one-and-a-half seasons, he was transferred to Dyskobolia Grodzisk.
+At Dyskobolia his career took off, and after one year, he received an offer from NEC.
+After three years at NEC, Niedzielan returned to Poland with Wisła Kraków for two seasons.
+On 24 July 2009, he signed a contract with Ruch Chorzów.
 He made his debut for Ruch in a match against Wisła Kraków on 1 August 2009.
 He scored his first goal for the new club in a 2–0 victory over Polonia Warsaw on 29 August.
 On 6 March 2010, he suffered a zygomatic bone injury.

 In June 2010, Niedzielan signed a two-year contract with Ekstraklasa side Korona Kielce.
 He scored his first goal on 7 August in a debut against Zagłębie Lubin.
 He also scored in the next league matches against Widzew Łódź, Polonia Bytom, Cracovia, Polonia Warsaw, Wisła Kraków and Ruch Chorzów.
-After 18 rounds he was a leading goalscorer of Ekstraklasa with ten goals.
+After 18 rounds, he was the leading goalscorer of Ekstraklasa with ten goals.

 In July 2011, he signed a one-year contract with Cracovia.
 In January 2012, Niedzielan left Cracovia after having his contract terminated by mutual consent before rejoining Ruch Chorzów.
 On 8 April 2014, he unilaterally terminated his contract and retired from football shortly after.

 Personal life

-In June 2007 he married Kamila.
+In June 2007, Niedzielan married Kamila.